1987 in motoring: Italy

 In the "Type Four" platform a fourth and final car was launched, the Alfa Romeo 164.
 Powered by a 3.0 V6 engine, the new four-door saloon was launched in the same sector as the BMW 5 Series and Audi 100.
 Its Pininfarina-designed body bore a resemblance to Peugeot's new 405, with a redesigned interior.
 A smaller-engined version was also planned.

 Eastern Europe

 Three years after it was launched in the USSR, the Lada Samara was imported to Western Europe.
 With 1.1 and 1.3 engines initially, (a 1.5 version came in 1988), the range included three- and five-door hatchback bodystyles.

 Japan

 In Japan Honda launch of a redesigned Honda Prelude.
 The current version debuted in 1983, and the latest version had a VTEC engine.

 Toyota brought out the latest version of their Corolla family car.

 Mazda launched a new entrant into the mini-car market - the 121.
 Similar in size to the Ford Fiesta, it offered more headroom and legroom within a redesigned high-roofed body.
 Three and five-door hatchback bodystyles were on offer.

+South Korea

+Kia Motors launched the Kia Pride.